treep78/js-reference-types-practice/README.md

 ## Objectives:
 - Practice with functions, arrays, and properties of an object literal.
-- You may submit a pull request for this practive, but it is not required.
+- You may submit a pull request for this practice, but it is not required.

 ## Activity: